AlonSpinner/Turbine-DynamicalAnalysis/README.md

 # Turbine-DynamicalAnalysis
-Three part project for the dynamical analysis of a wind turbine with three blades that is to withstand different wind speeds without braking Each part complicats the model furthering our understanding but making sure the results are sensible Full documentation inside.
+Three part project for the dynamical analysis of a wind turbine with three blades that is to withstand different wind speeds without braking.
+Each part complicats the model furthering our understanding but making sure the results are sensible.
+Full documentation inside.

 ## First Part: